 Note: Information on this page is for incoming freshman and transfer students only.
 Current Georgia State students seeking information about placement testing, please visit Testing in the Counseling and Testing Center for more information.

 Students in programs that require MATH 1111 (College Algebra) or higher must take the math placement exam, which will assess their skills and place them in an appropriate math course.
 Certain test scores serve as a prerequisite for entry into college algebra, pre-calculus and higher.
-The math placement exam is not required for students registering for Math 0098, 0099 or 1101.

 No fee is required for taking the exam the first time.
 Students should have their Panther ID number and one form of photo-bearing identification available at the time of they take their exam.
 There is a $50 fee to retake the exam.